By Elizabeth Morehead, MPP, Staff Writer, Brief Policy Perspectives

 The Dark Ages (a.k.a) the 1900’s

-Black women face a notion known as double jeopardy, a concept which Mary Church Terrell, the first president of the National Association of Colored Women, best described in 1904 .
-“Not only are colored women…handicapped on account of their sex, but they are almost everywhere baffled and mocked because of their race”, Terrell proclaimed.
+Black women face a notion known as double jeopardy, a concept that Mary Church Terrell, the first president of the National Association of Colored Women, best described in 1904: “Not only are colored women…handicapped on account of their sex, but they are almost everywhere baffled and mocked because of their race”, Terrell proclaimed.
 Black women played a major role throughout the women’s suffrage movement, but despite their support, discrimination ran rampant during the first half of the 1900’s.
 Even with the passing of the 19th Amendment, black women still remained disenfranchised.
-It wasn’t until the 1960’s and the Civil Rights movement that their rights begun to be recognized.
+It wasn’t until the 1960s and the Civil Rights movement that their rights begun to be recognized.

 Progressing forward, women of color have continued to make their mark in political history.
-In 1968, Shirley Chisholm became the country’s first black congresswoman, the first black woman to run for President, and later a co-founder of the Congressional Black Caucus.
-The CBC created a platform for African-Americans to have a strong voice.
-Despite the growing influence of women and African Americans in Congress, Congress in 2015 consisted of only 19.3% women, 18 of which were black.
+In 1968, Shirley Chisholm became the country’s first black congresswoman, the first black woman to run for president, and later a co-founder of the Congressional Black Caucus.
+The CBC created a platform for African Americans to have a strong voice.
+Despite the growing influence of women and African Americans in Congress, Congress in 2015 consisted of only 19.3% women, 18 of whom were black.
 Furthermore, twelve states have never had a female member of Congress.
 Though there is, and always has been, an underrepresentation of women in politics, voting has provided another way for women of color to make their voices heard.

 Women Rock the Vote – The 2000’s